Convict Cichlid Care – A Complete Guide

 Before moving on, we want to point out that convict cichlids have a great reputation for being excellent parents.
 The male and female will do whatever it takes to protect the fry while providing food and shelter.

-That being said, the father can become a threat when the fry start swimming.
+That being said, the father becomes a threat when the fry start swimming.
 If any signs of aggression appear, the male Convict Cichlid should be removed from the tank.

 FAQS